paterik/udacity-ios-aqoo/README.md

 ##  Your Playlist View

 After authentication the app will provide you a tableView with all your spotify playlists available.
-Here you can filter, edit, hide using background cell controls or open a more detailed cell-view for each entry. *You can also jump from selected playlist into tracklist view directly*.
+Here you can filter, edit and hide playlists using background cell controls or open a more detailed cell-view for each entry. *You can also jump from selected playlist into tracklist view directly*.

 Playlist View | Playlist Cell Controls | Playlist Cell Details :-------------------------:|:-------------------------:|:-------------------------: